 Mean score of companies in the Fishing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-As of 2022, SalMar ASA, headquartered in Norway, reported total greenhouse gas emissions of approximately 1,202,357,000 kg CO2e.
-This figure includes 27,123,000 kg CO2e from Scope 1 emissions, 3,500,000 kg CO2e from Scope 2 emissions (primarily from purchased electricity), and 1,173,180,000 kg CO2e from Scope 3 emissions, which encompass various categories such as purchased goods and services, waste generated in operations, and upstream transportation.
-SalMar has set ambitious climate commitments, aiming to reduce its absolute Scope 1 and Scope 2 GHG emissions by 42% by 2030, using 2020 as the baseline year.
-This target also extends to Scope 3 emissions, which include significant sources such as fuel and energy-related activities and business travel.
-These commitments align with the Science Based Targets initiative (SBTi) and are designed to contribute to limiting global warming to 1.5°C. Overall, SalMar's proactive approach to managing its carbon footprint reflects its dedication to sustainability within the food production sector, particularly in animal source food production.
+In 2022, SalMar ASA reported total greenhouse gas emissions of approximately 1,131,574,000 kg CO2e, with significant contributions from Scope 3 emissions, which accounted for about 1,104,451,000 kg CO2e.
+Scope 2 emissions from purchased electricity were approximately 3,403,000 kg CO2e, while Scope 1 emissions totalled around 27,123,000 kg CO2e.
+SalMar has set ambitious climate commitments, aiming to reduce absolute Scope 1 and Scope 2 GHG emissions by 42% by 2030, using 2020 as the base year.
+This target also extends to Scope 3 emissions, which include emissions from purchased goods and services, fuel and energy-related activities, upstream transportation and distribution, waste generated in operations, and business travel.
+These commitments align with the Science Based Targets initiative (SBTi) and are designed to contribute to global efforts to limit warming to 1.5°C. SalMar's proactive approach reflects its dedication to sustainability within the food production sector, particularly in animal source food production, and underscores its role in addressing climate change.

 Access structured emissions data, company-specific emission factors, and source documents